 Shortly after university I bummed rides from people I knew and hitchhiked from my hometown of Peterborough, Ontario to western Canada.
 I remember staying for a couple of nights on a beach somewhere between Tofino and Ucluelet on the west coast of Vancouver Island and, after finally getting about as far west as I could in my own country, I promised myself that I would see as much of the world as I could.
-Not long after that I accepted a job to teach English in South Korea.
+Not long after that, I accepted a job to teach English in South Korea.
 In March of 1995, I was on an airplane to Seoul and spent the better part of the following 19 years living and working in Asia.
 In addition to my time in Korea, I lived and worked as a teacher in Tokyo, Dubai and Hong Kong.
 I have backpacked and travelled extensively through Asia, Australia and Europe.
-After marrying my Korean girlfriend in 1998, we had two lovely daughters who have joined us on our many travels.
+After marrying my girlfriend that I met in Korea in 1998, we had two lovely daughters who have joined us on our many travels.
 In the summer of 2014, our family returned to Peterborough where I began teaching in the local school board.

-That first summer back in Peterborough, my brother, Joe, booked a site on Bottle Lake in Kawartha Highlands Provincial Park, a mere 35-minute drive north of my house.
+That first summer back in Peterborough, my brother booked a site on Bottle Lake in Kawartha Highlands Provincial Park, a mere 35-minute drive north of my house.
 Although it was hardly a backcountry wilderness trip with the parking lot only a few hundred meters from the lake, I fell in love with the idea of being on the water on a site that is only accessible by canoe.
 The next site was over half a kilometre away and no one was on it!
 We had a fantastic little beach oasis next to the mouth of a creek and the bass fishing was good.
 I knew I would be back for more trips like this!

 Later that fall, my kids and I were invited on a weekend canoe trip to Cold Lake, another location in Kawartha Highlands, with some old high school friends.
 Again, we had a fantastic time around the campfire in the Canadian Shield.
 This time I was hooked.
 By the following summer, I had my own canoe, started buying my own backcountry gear and was learning to go on adventures just a short drive north of my home.